Pseudo-lists containing arrangements of item selection types that commonly arise in combinatorics, such as combinations, permutations and subsets.

-Welcome to trotter, a set of Python 3 classes for representing arrangements commonly encountered in combinatorics.
+Welcome to trotter, a set of Python 3 classes for representing arrangements of arrangements commonly encountered in combinatorics.

-Classes have been defined according to whether order is important and whether items may be reused.
+Classes have been defined according to whether order is important, items may be repeated, and length is specified.

 Instances of these classes are indexable pseudo-lists containing all possible arrangements.
 Since the number of possible arrangements can grow very quickly with the number of items available (and the number of items taken at a time, where applicable), instances do not actually store all arrangements but are rather containers of mappings between integers and arrangements.
 This makes it possible to create instances that "contain" very large numbers of arrangements.

 For more information, please see the trotter wiki.

 >>> # Import the Combinations class. ... from trotter import * >>> >>> # A list of words. ... items = ["the", "parrot", "is", "not", "pining"] >>> >>> # A representation of 3-combinations of these words. ... combos = Combinations(3, items) >>> >>> # Exactly what is c? ... print(combos) A pseudo-list containing 10 3-combinations of ['the', 'parrot', 'is', 'not', 'pining']. >>> >>> # How many 3-combinations are there, again? ... len(combos) 10 >>> # Let's see them! ... for combo in combos: ... print(combo) ... ['the', 'parrot', 'is'] ['the', 'parrot', 'not'] ['the', 'parrot', 'pining'] ['the', 'is', 'not'] ['the', 'is', 'pining'] ['the', 'not', 'pining'] ['parrot', 'is', 'not'] ['parrot', 'is', 'pining'] ['parrot', 'not', 'pining'] ['is', 'not', 'pining']

 Example session: subsets of letters in a string